epmoyer/FuzzyPint/README.md

 >>>
 ```

-[Pint](https://pint.readthedocs.io) does the heavy lifting here (units conversion, including SI prefix scaling of the nominal magnitude), and FuzzyPint scales the errors to match the new magnitude.
+[Pint](https://pint.readthedocs.io) does the heavy lifting here (units conversion, including SI prefix scaling of the nominal magnitude), and FuzzyPint scales the errors to match the new (scaled) magnitude.

 Now we can render the final result showing only the "significant" digits like this...